 Can I Give My Dog Claritin?

-If you are wondering, “Can I give my dog Claritin allergy medication?” the answer is more complicated than simply yes or no.
+If you are wondering if you can give a dog Claritin allergy medication, the answer is more complicated than a simple yes or no.

 While giving him a pill to stop his itching might seem like the easiest way to handle the problem, it may not be the safest move for your pet.

 Itching can be a symptom of allergies or more serious systemic issues.
 Here we examine the pros and cons of using over-the-counter (OTC) medications to treat itching and give you some choices of some safer alternatives.

 Why Is My Dog Itching?

 According to Dr. Karen L. Campbell, “Allergies affect 10 to 25 percent of dogs...”1 Furthermore, the animal may be allergic to several different things, making a diagnosis difficult.
 In additional to allergies, the following things can trigger the itch-scratch cycle: